olup/750w/README.md

 We also added some styles option, a typewriter scroll effect and a spellchacker disable button (those little red lines are sooo anoying)

+Great for speed writing, journaling, draft or just to type away.

 Small project, only one app file, no router.
 Powered by react, bundled with Webpack.